chloedaphne/SINNet/content/authors/aina_soler/_index.md

     url: 'https://www.inria.fr/en/inria-paris-centre'

 # Short bio (displayed in user profile at end of posts) (long bio comes later)
 bio:  I'm a postdoctoral researcher at INRIA Paris, within the ALMAnaCH team.
 My broad research area is Natural Language Processing, and more concretely Computational Lexical Semantics.
-In my postdoc, I investigate the dynamics of word meaning in dialog: how speakers understand, negotiate and adapt their word usage in interaction.
+In my postdoc, I investigate the dynamics of word meaning in dialog - how speakers understand, negotiate and adapt their word usage in interaction.

 interests:
   - Natural Language Processing